 You can read more about GBH and ABH below.

 Many domestic violence victims will suffer from serious mental health issues due to their abusive experiences.
-If you suffer with such issues you can claim for this element but subject to very specific medical evidence.
+If you suffer with such issues you can claim for this element but subject to very specific medical evidence, you may also be able to claim a criminal injury loss of earnings award.
 Your condition must be diagnosed by a psychiatrist or clinical psychologist and there has to be a direct link to the events (abuse) not other factors in your life.
 This is the standard of evidence that the CICA require and the bar is set deliberately high. *But* if you have a diagnosis and can provide such evidence, the following compensation awards are achievable:

 It is highly probable that anyone who endures a rape or sexual assault will suffer a psychological impact.
 Many victims are diagnosed with depression or anxiety but also Post Traumatic Stress Disorder (PTSD) which is a condition that can be easily identified by mental health specialists.
 Treatment can include cognitive behavioural therapy otherwise known as CBT and medication.
 More serious long-term sufferers may revert to more specialised therapy known as “Eye Movement Desensitization and Reprocessing” (EMDR).
 This therapy is highly effective but not commonly available across the UK under the NHS.